WTT Season: 1st

 Forest Hills, New York

-• First season coaching a World TeamTennis Franchise.
+• Reached the championships in his first season coaching a World TeamTennis franchise.
 Played nine seasons of WTT.

 • Recognized as an All-American stand-out in Singles and Doubles while playing at the University of Southern California.